Shechen Tennyi Dargyeling Monastery, Baudanath, Nepal

 In 1980, Dilgo Khyentse Rinpoche began building Shechen Tennyi Dargyeling Monastery in the Kathmandu Valley.
 For almost ten years, master craftsmen, stonemasons, sculptors, painters, goldsmiths, and master tailors worked to make the monastery one of the most beautiful examples of Tibetan art.

-The walls of the main temple are covered with frescoes depicting the history of Tibetan Buddhism and the important teachers from its four main schools.
+The walls of the main temple ( now destroyed in the 2015 earthquakes) were covered with frescoes depicting the history of Tibetan Buddhism and the important teachers from its four main schools.
 The monastery has over one hundred and fifty statues and one of the largest Tibetan libraries in the East.

 The present abbot of Shechen Monastery is the seventh Shechen Rabjam Rinpoche, the grandson and spiritual heir of Dilgo Khyentse Rinpoche.

-Four hundred monks from across the Himalayan region study and live at the monastery.
+Five hundred monks from across the Himalayan region study and live at the monastery.
 They receive a lively education that, besides Buddhist philosophy, also includes music, dance and painting.
-In the elementary school, 120 children from age five to fourteen are offered a complete education combining traditional subjects with a modern curriculum.
+In the integrative upper elementary school, Shechen Mahaboudha Vidyalaya, 120 children from age five to fourteen are offered a complete education combining traditional subjects with a modern curriculum.

 Once they graduate from the school, they begin a two-year course focused on ritual arts that includes memorization of liturgical texts, learning ritual musical instruments, and training in sacred chants and dances, as well as pursuing their meditation sessions.